Find the best survey software for you!

 NPS® = % of promoters – % of detractors

-In the absolute method, any positive score (scores above zero) are thought to be good as it means the company has more promoters than detractors.
-On the other hand, negative scores (scores below zero) are interpreted as bad as the result when the company has more detractors than promoters.
+In the absolute method, any positive score (scores above zero) is thought to be good as it means the company has more promoters than detractors.
+On the other hand, negative scores (scores below zero) are interpreted as bad results when the company has more detractors than promoters.

 The relative method interprets the score relative to the industry standard/benchmarks.
 For example, if a tech company has an NPS® score of 45 while the industry standard is 50, then they have a bad NPS® score.
 However, if they have an NPS® score of 60 while the industry standard is 50, then the company has a good NPS® score.